On This Page

 Uploading Source Documents

-Note For users who have access to multiple vaults, ensure that you are logged in to SiteVault before uploading source documents.
+Important!
+If you have access to multiple vaults, ensure that you are logged in to Veeva SiteVault Free before uploading source documents.
 The SiteVault logo is displayed in the upper-left corner.
 Moreover, ensure that the correct site is selected in the vault selector.

 Note If you attempt to create a new Adverse Event Log, IP Accountability Log, or Protocol Deviations Log document for a study participant and an existing document already exists for that study participant, SiteVault displays an error message.
-Instead of creating a new document, it is recommended that you upload the document as a new version of the existing document.
+Instead of creating a new document, we recommend that you upload the document as a new version instead.